 Is it Ethical?

 This is where the questions of ethics arise.
-If any restoration business owner, is receiving most, if not all, of your leads from preferred vendor list calls do you REALLY work for the homeowner?
-Or do you bend to the whim of the insurance company to avoid biting the hand that feeds them?
-If a restoration business owner is guaranteeing not to charge the insurance company after a set amount of time for drying the structure.
-What do you do when they reach that limit and the structure is still wet?
+If any restoration business owner is receiving most, if not all, of their leads from preferred vendor list calls , do they REALLY work for the homeowner?
+Or do they bend to the whim of the insurance company to avoid biting the hand that feeds them?
+If a restoration business owner is guaranteeing not to charge the insurance company after a set amount of time for drying the structure, what do they do when they reach that limit and the structure is still wet?
 Do they continue to work, essentially for free?
 Or do you leave the property wet and move on to the next job?
 How are they really helping the policy holder cut future costs?

 One such situation just made the news recently and is getting national attention: